-OPTIONAL EXTENSIONS Add two days in Buenos Aires, a three-day extension at Iguazu Falls, five days in Easter Island, or spend time in New Zealand.
-See page 45, or visit our website for details.
-NATIONAL GEOGRAPHIC PHOTOGRAPHERS All Antarctica voyages travel with a National Geographic photographer.
-To date, Maria Stenzel will join the Dec.
-27, 2020 departure.
+Book select departures by Jan.
+15, 2019 for FREE ROUND-TRIP economy group airfare Miami/Buenos Aires (or Santiago).
+Plus, we will cover your bar tab and tips to the crew.
+OPTIONAL EXTENSIONS Prior to your voyage, add two days in Buenos Aires (Explorer) or two days in Santiago (Orion).
+Add a four-day post-voyage extension to Easter Island (both ships), or three days post-voyage at Iguazú Falls (Explorer only).
+See page 43 or call for details.
+GLOBAL PERSPECTIVES GUEST SPEAKERS Travel with mountaineer Peter Hillary, Feb.
+15, 2020; author Dyan deNapoli, Feb.
+14, 2019.
+NATIONAL GEOGRAPHIC PHOTOGRAPHERS All departures travel with a National Geographic photographer: Ralph Lee Hopkins, Nov.
+7, 2019; Maria Stenzel, Feb.
+13, 2019; Annie Griffiths, Feb.
+14, 2019.
 Whether you've flown from the east coast, the west coast or somewhere in-between, it took time to arrive at the threshold of Antarctica and beyond.
 Why simply turn around and head home with those glorious memories-when this stellar region offers you rich opportunities to make more?
 Our Expedition Specialists will help you add the optional extension of your choice, and arrange for a seamless transition for you.
 Enjoy time in sun-warmed Buenos Aires or Santiago before your voyage.
 Or stay on the theme of 'spectacular' with a visit to Iguazú Falls, or Easter Island after.
 These experiences will amply reward your time and curiosity.

-ADD BUENOS AIRES

-PRE-VOYAGE/2 DAYS/2 NIGHTS

-2019/20: \$1,950 per person, double occupancy.
+ADD BUENOS AIRES PRE-VOYAGE/2 DAYS/2 NIGHTS 2019/20\: \$1,950 per person, double occupancy.

 Explore vibrant Buenos Aires on a curated two-day extension that showcases the city's beguiling personality.
 See its famous Beaux-Arts architecture, and the brightly painted bohemian communities of La Boca and San Telmo, with their cafés, galleries, and street art.
 Visit top museums, and take in an authentic tango performance.
-Add it before National Geographic Explorer and select National Geographic Endurance voyages on Antarctica; Antarctica, South Georgia & the Falklands; South Georgia & the Falklands; and Epic Antarctica.
-ADD SANTIAGO CITY, WINE AND CULINARY HIGHLIGHTS PRE-VOYAGE/2 DAYS/2 NIGHTS 2019/20: \$2,390 per person, double occupancy.
-Note: Availability limited by guest minimums.
+Add it before National Geographic Explorer voyages only on Antarctica; Antarctica, South Georgia & the Falklands; South Georgia & the Falklands.
+ADD SANTIAGO CITY, WINE AND CULINARY HIGHLIGHTS PRE-VOYAGE/2 DAYS/2 NIGHTS 2019/20\: \$1,990 per person, double occupancy.

 Get a taste for Santiago's world-famous cuisine at premier restaurants, and venture into wine country for tastings at Chile's top wineries.
-Visit Santiago's charming neighborhoods, backed by the spectacular Andes, and then head outside the city for private tours of historic wineries, meeting the winemakers.
-Available for National Geographic Orion voyages only on Antarctica; and Orion and select Explorer and Endurance voyages of Antarctica, South Georgia & the Falklands.
-ADD IGUAZÚ FALLS POST-VOYAGE/3 DAYS/3 NIGHTS 2019/20: \$2,870 per person, double occupancy.
+Visit Santiago's charming neighborhoods, backed by the spectacular Andes, and then head outside the city for private tours of historic wineries, meeting the winemakers, and sampling their wares in scenic settings.
+Available for National Geographic Orion voyages only on Antarctica; Antarctica, South Georgia & the Falklands.
+ADD IGUAZÚ FALLS POST-VOYAGE/3 DAYS/3 NIGHTS 2019/20\: \$2,870 per person, double occupancy.

-Taller than Niagara, Iguazú Falls' monumental Devil's Throat thunders 350 feet down into a river canyon-an incredible display of power.
+Taller than Niagara, Iguazú Falls' monumental Devil's Throat thunders 350 feet down into a river canyon- an incredible display of power.
 Get close on catwalks to experience the raw force and noise of the cascades.
 Stay at the only hotel within Iguazú National Park, a rainforest teeming with unique flora and fauna.
-Available for National Geographic Explorer and select National Geographic Endurance voyages on Antarctica; Antarctica, South Georgia & the Falklands.
-ADD FASTER ISLAND POST-VOYAGE/4 DAYS/4 NIGHTS 2019/20: \$4,520 per person, double occupancy.
+Available for National Geographic Explorer voyages only on Antarctica;

+Antarctica, South Georgia & the Falklands.

+ADD EASTER ISLAND

+POST-VOYAGE/4 DAYS/4 NIGHTS

+2019/20\: \$4,520 per person, double occupancy.